 Investigate the community

 Successful DeFi initiatives frequently foster a thriving community of engaged developers and users who regularly exchange ideas.
-Communication is essential to design a platform that everyone can use securely.
+Communication is essential to designing a platform that everyone can use securely.
 Developers who are silent or inactive on a project might be plotting fraud or another ruse.

 Look out for fake Google ads

 Search engines like Google do not confirm the authenticity of the search results.
-If you cannot locate much data on the first outcome of your Search on google, this is a DeFi danger sign.
+If you cannot locate much data on the first outcome of your Search on Google, this is a DeFi danger sign.
 The first result is typically not an accurate response, so stay wary.

 Equip yourself to spot exploits and vulnerabilities